Please click on an image to go to its high-resolution version to copy or save

 Angelica R. Jackson, in keeping with her scattered Gemini nature, has published articles on gardening, natural history, web design, travel, hiking, and local history.
 Other interests include pets, reading, green living, and cooking for food allergies (the latter not necessarily by choice, but she’s come to terms with it).
 Ongoing projects include short fiction, poetry, novels, art photography, and children’s picture books.

 She’s also been involved with capturing the restoration efforts for Preston Castle (formerly the Preston School of Industry) in photographs and can sometimes be found haunting its hallways.
-An incurable joiner, she is a member of the Society of Children's Book Writers and Illustrators (where she previously served as her region's Illustrator Coordinator and Social Media Coordinator), and several other writing organizations.

 She shares a home in California's Gold Country with a husband, a Miniature Pinscher/Nibblonian mix, and far too many books (if that's even possible).
 She is the author of the award-winning Faerie Crossed young adult urban fantasy series, and her photos are collected in Capturing The Castle: Images of Preston Castle (2006-2016)

 One-line synopsis for Capturing The Castle:

 On a hilltop in Ione, California, stands an unlikely castle with fanciful turrets and soaring clock tower.
 This is Preston Castle, formerly known as the Preston School of Industry, which operated as a youth correctional facility from 1894 to 1960.
 These portraits of the Castle and its arrested decay were taken over a ten-year period by A.R.Jackson.